This woman took 10 holidays in a year for £1,700 – and she’s revealed how

 Learning to love bargain travel

-For many of us, the thought of spending hours finding the best deals is enough to need a holiday in itself.
-After all, it's not that easy to get vacations on the cheap – although the fact that we list the best travel deals certainly helps!
+For many of us, the thought of spending hours finding the best deals is enough to need a vacation in itself.
+After all, it's not that easy to get cheap holidays – although the fact that we list the best travel deals certainly helps!

 Not long after uni I started working as a production secretary for ITV, which involved booking a lot of travel for presenters, crew and guests.